mzwoelfer/landesparteitag-reden-hessen-2024/README.md

 # Grüne Hessen Landesparteitag 2024 SpeechAnalyzer
-Get speeches of Landesparteitag of teh GRÜNE Hessen 2024.
+Get speeches of Landesparteitag of the GRÜNE Hessen 2024.

 ## Prerequisites